-At the Annual Meeting, stockholders are being asked to approve amendments to the 2005 Employee Stock and Incentive Plan (as herein amended, the "Plan") to increase the number of shares of Common Stock reserved for issuance thereunder by 1.5 million shares and certain other amendments described below.
+At the Annual Meeting, stockholders are being asked to approve amendments to the 2005 Employee Stock and Incentive Plan (as herein amended, the "Plan") to increase the number of shares of Common Stock reserved for issuance thereunder by 1.2 million shares and certain other amendments described below.

 The Company established the Plan in 1999 to promote the interests of the Company and its stockholders by using investment interests in the Company to attract, motivate and retain highly qualified key personnel, encourage equity ownership among this group, and enhance a mutuality of interest with stockholders in improving the long-term performance of the Company and the value of the Company's Common Stock.
 The Plan was amended and restated effective as of June 10, 2005.
-Currently, the maximum number of shares of Common Stock available for future issuance under the Plan is 337,133.
+Currently, the maximum number of shares of Common Stock available for future issuance under the Plan is 340,342.
 On April, 17, 2009, the closing price of the Company's Common Stock was \$1.32.

-The Company currently maintains the Plan under which stock options for an aggregate of approximately 1,270,897 shares of the Company's common stock were outstanding as of April 16, 2009, with a weighted average exercise price of \$5.67 per share, and approximately 337,133 shares of common stock are available for future awards.
-If the stockholders approve the proposed amendment to the Plan, the number of shares of common stock available for future equity grants to its employees, officers, directors and consultants will be increased by 1,500,000 to 1,837,133.
-As of April 16, 2009, approximately 800 of the Company's employees, officers, directors and consultants, representing substantially all of the Company's full-time employees, were eligible to participate in the Plan.
+The Company currently maintains the Plan under which stock options for an aggregate of approximately 1,268,238 shares of the Company's common stock were outstanding as of April 17, 2009, with a weighted average exercise price of \$5.67 per share, and approximately 340,342 shares of common stock are available for future awards.
+If the stockholders approve the proposed amendments to the Plan, the number of shares of common stock available for future equity grants to its employees, officers, directors and consultants will be increased by 1,200,000 to 1,540,342, provided, however, that, for purposes of computing how many shares of common stock remain available for awards under the Plan, each share of common stock that is granted in an award under the Plan in a form other than an option or a stock appreciation right (a "Full-Value Award") will be counted against that 1,540,342 share limit as 1.14 shares (currently, the shares of common stock granted under a Full-Value Award are counted against the share limit as 1 share for each share awarded).
+As of April 17, 2009, approximately 800 of the Company's employees, officers, directors and consultants, representing substantially all of the Company's full-time employees, were eligible to participate in the Plan.